Artificial intelligence writing, more commonly called AI writing, is everywhere on the Internet.

 I’m a writer, and I enjoy writing.
 It’s what I do.

-So for me, generating a text automatically in a few seconds brings me no joy at all.
+So, generating a text automatically in a few seconds brings me no joy at all.

 I find it cold and programmatic, and it results in zero percent connection with my readers.